viraptor/reverse-interview/README.md

 - Walk me through a typical sprint on this team
 - How do you balance technical vs business goals?
 - How do you share knowledge?
+- How big is each team?
-- How are teams structured and how many services is one in charge of?
+- How are services and projects delegated to each team?

 # Your Potential Coworkers